Style guide

 That way, when your request or response message does eventually contain fields, you can add them without fear of breaking changes.

-If you're really trying to model an empty message (as opposed to a message whose shape you're not yet sure about) and you're sure the message will always remain empty, then using Empty
+If you're trying to model an empty message (as opposed to a message whose shape you're not yet sure about) and you're sure the message will always remain empty, then using Empty

 is fine.